beacn-on-linux/beacn-permissions/README.md

 # Beacn Device Permissions

-This repository is for distributions that do not include device permissions by default (added in systemd)
+This repository contains distribution based packages and instructions for situations where access to the Beacn devices may not be natively supported.

+Instructions on how to use these packages can be found on [this wiki page](https://github.com/beacn-on-linux/beacn-permissions/wiki/Installing-Device-Permission)